nauvane/babelish/content/docs/Research/_index.md

 draft: false
 weight: 3
 description: >
-  Research resources and how to use them in your work
+  Research tools and how to use them in your work
 ---